canonical/wordpress-k8s-operator/docs/tutorial.md

 juju deploy mysql-k8s --trust

 # 'database' interface is required since mysql-k8s charm provides multiple compatible interfaces
-juju relate wordpress-k8s mysql-k8s:database
+juju integrate wordpress-k8s mysql-k8s:database
 ```

 ### Get admin credentials <a name="get-admin-credentials"></a>

-After the database has been configured in the
-[Deploy and relate database section](#deploy-and-relate-database), you can now access the WordPress
+After the database has been configured, you can now access the WordPress
 application by accessing the IP of a wordpress-k8s unit.
 To start managing WordPress as an
 administrator, you need to get the credentials for the admin account.

-By running the `get-initial-password` action on a wordpress-k8s unit, juju will read and fetch the
+By running the `get-initial-password` action on a wordpress-k8s unit, Juju will read and fetch the
 admin credentials setup for you.
 You can use the following command below.

 ```